Data-Augmented Contact Model for Rigid Body Simulation

-With the emergence of deep reinforcement learning, developing physics simulators capable of predicting the real world has been actively studied.
-Similar to our work, Zhou \etal \cite{zhou2016convex} built a data-efficient model for the limit surface of an object during planar sliding.
-Bauza and Rodriguez \cite{bauza2017probabilistic} built a probabilistic model for planer sliding that takes into account the stochasticity of frictional forces.
-Fazeli \etal \cite{fazeli2017learning} proposed either to train a purely data-driven model, or to use data to learn the optimal parameters of an analytical model for planer impact.
-The advantages of integrating neural networks with analytical models have been demonstrated recently.
-Ajay \etal \cite{ajay2018augmenting} introduced a method that trains a recurrent neural network to predict the deviation between real-world contact trajectories and those computed by a physics engine, while Kloss \etal \cite{kloss2018} proposed to combine a neural network for perception with a physics model for prediction.
-Both work demonstrated the advantages of hybrid methods using a planar pushing example.
-Instead of treating the physics engine as a "black box" and correcting its output, our work directly improves the physics engine using learned function approximators.
-We also show that, by predicting contact impulses instead of the entire state of the system, we can reuse the learned contact models in new dynamic systems without retraining.
+The advantages of integrating neural networks with analytical models have been demonstrated recently. \cite{ajay2018augmenting} introduced a method that trains a recurrent neural network to predict the deviation between real-world and simulated contact trajectories, extended in \cite{fazeli2020long} for better long-term accuracy. \cite{kloss2018} proposed to combine a neural network for perception with a physics model for prediction, and \cite{pizzuto2021physics} added a non-penetration loss to augment the data loss.
+Instead of treating the physics engine as a black box and correcting its output, our work directly improves the full 3D contact handling using learned function approximators.
+We also show that our learned contact models can be reused in new articulated systems without retraining.